 Murcia has more than its fair share of festivals and fiestas going on throughout the year.
 The pick of the annual festivities is Holy Week in April, the annual fair dedicated to the cities patron saint La Virgen de la Fuensanta.

 If you like the carnival atmosphere then February is a great time to visit and dress up in the colourful carnival costumes and participate in any of the numerous activities which go on throughout the month.

 The Mar Menor - La Manga de Mar Menor

 The region boasts the stunning coastal area known as La Manga de Mar Menor which due to a geographical accident of nature has made a coastal strip of land which, bar a few connecting channels, is completely closed off the Mediterranean sea.
-A huge salt water lagoon was formed which is proudly protected by the rough Mediterranean seas on the outside, with many types of exciting water sports being practiced in its more calmer waters.
+A huge saltwater lagoon was formed which is proudly protected by the rough Mediterranean sea on the outside, with many types of exciting water sports being practiced in its calmer waters.

 The four main holiday resorts which lay along the Costa Calida are San Javier, Los Alcazares and San Pedro de Pinatar.